Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Income Fairness

 \end{definition}

-\textit{Income Fairness} need not hold exactly for each individual ranking, especially when similarly relevant items from different providers compete for limited exposure.
-Inspired by \textit{Amortized Exposure Fairness} \cite{biega2018equity}, we propose \textit{Amortized Income Fairness} for real-world scenarios, where cumulative income is proportional to relevance across multiple rankings.
+\textit{Income Fairness} may not hold exactly at each individual ranking timestep, especially when similarly relevant items compete for limited exposure.
+Following the idea of amortized fairness in ranking \cite{biega2018equity,singh2018fairness}, we therefore define income fairness over cumulative income across multiple ranking timesteps.
+For item \(d\), its cumulative income after \(n\) ranking timesteps is: